-The heir to the throne of Thailand, Crown Prince Vajiralongkorn, entered the Buddhist monkhood in a special ceremony on Monday (November 6).
+Background: The heir to the throne of Thailand, Crown Prince Vajiralongkorn, entered the Buddhist monkhood in a special ceremony on Monday (November 6).
 Following the tradition of his father, the Prince will spend fifteen days at Wat Boronrnivas, the royal temple.
 And with the other monks he will go into the streets every day in search of food from the faithful, whose donations earn them hope for a better after-life.

 SYNOPSIS: The ceremony took place at the Emerald Temple in Bangkok.